 - Potential candidates must observe established procedures in having their credentials evaluated for the certification program.
-Request forms are available in the College of Education, Health, and Human Services Office of Student Success.
-Credentials are evaluated for acceptable majors, optional minors, and those supplementary courses, required by the program.
+Students are required to submit a Transcript Evaluation Request Form in order for credentials to be evaluated for acceptable majors, optional minors, and those supplementary courses, required by the program.

 - At least two practica at UM-Dearborn shall be required of all COE/COS students prior to student teaching.